 Cognitive Reframing Techniques: A Practical Guide to Changing Unhelpful Thought Patterns

 Cognitive reframing (also called cognitive restructuring) is a psychological technique used to identify, challenge, and change unhelpful or distorted thought patterns.
-It is a core component of Cognitive Behavioral Therapy (CBT) and is widely used to reduce anxiety, depression, stress, and emotional reactivity.
+It is a core component of cognitive behavioral therapy (CBT) and is widely used to reduce anxiety, depression, stress, and emotional reactivity.

 |